Th0dium/Decentralized-Paystream-escrow/DEVNOTE.md

 ---

-### 4. Pause Mechanism with Duration Extension
+### 4. Pause Mechanism with "Working Time" Calculation

-**Decision:** When a stream is paused, the vesting clock is frozen.
-The stream's `stopTime` is extended by the duration of the pause when it is resumed.
+**Decision:** When a stream is paused, the vesting clock is frozen by tracking cumulative "dead time".
+The `stopTime` of the stream remains fixed.
+The amount earned is calculated based on the actual "working time".

 **Rationale:**
-*   **Fairness:** This ensures that pausing a stream does not penalize the employee by causing them to lose out on vested funds.
-The total active duration of the stream remains the same as originally agreed.
+*   **Fairness & Predictability:** This ensures that pausing a stream does not penalize the employee.
+The `stopTime` remains constant, which simplifies off-chain tracking and UI display, while the internal logic correctly calculates the vested amount based on non-paused periods.

 **Implementation:**
-*   The `Stream` struct includes a `pauseStartTime` to record when a pause begins.
+*   The `Stream` struct contains `totalPausedDuration` (a running total of completed pauses) and `pausedAt` (the timestamp of the current pause, if active).
-*   `resumeStream` calculates the `pauseDuration` and adds it to `s.stopTime`.
+*   `resumeStream` calculates the duration of the just-ended pause and adds it to `totalPausedDuration`.
-*   The `claimable` function is aware of the `paused` state and calculates earnings based on `pauseStartTime` if the stream is currently paused.
+*   The `claimable` function calculates `workingTime` by subtracting the total paused time (both completed and current) from the total time elapsed since the stream started.
+This `workingTime` is then used to determine the vested amount.